UKPLab/emnlp2017-relation-extraction/README.md

    Note that in order to reproduce the experiments in the paper you have to use Theano as a backend instead.

 4. Download the [data](https://www.ukp.tu-darmstadt.de/data/lexical-resources/wikipedia-wikidata-relations/), if you want to replicate the experiments from the paper.
 Extract the archive inside `emnlp2017-relation-extraction/data/wikipedia-wikidata/`.
+The data was preprocessed using Stanford Core NLP 3.7.0 models.
+See `stanford_tag_dataset.py` for more information.

 5. Download the [GloVe embeddings, glove.6B.zip](https://nlp.stanford.edu/projects/glove/)
 and put them into the folder `emnlp2017-relation-extraction/resources/glove/`.
+You can change the path to word embeddings in the `model_params.json` file if needed.

 ### Pre-trained models:
 * You can download the models that were used in the experiments [here](https://www.ukp.tu-darmstadt.de/fileadmin/user_upload/Group_UKP/data/wikipediaWikidata/EMNLP2017_DS_IG_relation_extraction_trained_models.zip)